MananKanani5/blogit/README.md

 # Blogit

-Blogit is a blogging Web application developed by Manan Kanani.
+Blogit is a blogging web application developed by Manan Kanani.
 It allows users to create, edit, and manage blog posts with rich text formatting options using Quill.js.
 The application is built with Node.js, Express, MongoDB, and EJS as the template engine.
 Tailwind CSS is used for styling the frontend.

 ## Features